a-e/rsel/docs/custom.md

 It's pretty easy to do this by subclassing `SeleniumTest` and adding your own methods to it.
 Create a sibling directory to your `FitNesseRoot`, named something like `custom_rsel`, then create a Ruby file in there.
-The Ruby file can be called whatever you want' it's most logical to name it after your
+The Ruby file can be called whatever you want--it's most logical to name it after your
 application:

 - `FitNesseRoot`